Did you know?

 Governance – Norway expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Norway, 68% of people say they trust their political institutions, more than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Norway, 66% of people say they trust their national government, much more than the OECD average of 39% and one of the highest rates in the OECD.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Norway was 76% of those registered.
+In the most recent elections for which data is available, voter turnout in Norway was 78% of those registered.
 This figure is higher than the OECD average of 72%.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.